Comprehensive Guide to Camping and Glamping in Japan

-When most people think of Japan, exotic food, unique culture and quirky trends come to mind well before the idea of roughing it in the wild does.
-That being said, whether for families, groups or solo travelers hoping for a brief respite from the often frantic city life, camping in Japan definitely has an allure all its own.
-Aside from being safe and inexpensive, many Japanese campsites offer great services that can make your stay even more enjoyable.
-Read on to discover more about camping in Japan, including 10 of the best places around the country to do it.
+When most people think of Japan, exotic food, unique culture, and quirky trends come to mind well before the idea of camping.
+That being said, whether for families, groups, or solo travelers hoping for a brief respite from the often-frantic city life, camping in Japan definitely has an allure all its own.
+To help you find the perfect camping spot in Japan, we cover 19 locations around the country that offer all kinds of experiences from roughing it in the wild to full-on glamping.

 Public vs. Private Camping in Japan